 When interscholastic high school sports were in its infancy in the early 1900’s, the Public School Athletic League (PSAL) was founded by Dr. Luther Halsey Gulick, the First Director of Physical Education for New York City Public Schools.
 One of the attributes of sports he praised was that athletics taught “obedience to a leader, even when evidently mistaken.”
 For 120 years, we’ve used that same model for sports teams.

-In an age where employers crave decision-makers and creative problem-solvers, training young people as we do now to robotically conform to every order just as 1900’s factory workers did, is not filling the needs of 21st century youth.
+In an age where employers crave decision-makers and creative problem-solvers, training young people for a future in factory work or robotic skills more conducive to the life and death decisions in military life, is not filling the needs of 21st century youth.

 Moreover, absolute power, which leaves children with no significant voice in their own lives, leads to opportunities for emotional and physical abuse.